-Human Dimension of Forestry and Natural Resources is a new forestry course in the University of Kentucky curriculum this fall for forestry major seniors.
+Human Dimension of Forestry and Natural Resources is a new forestry course in the University of Kentucky curriculum for forestry major seniors.

-In preparation students, divided into four separate groups, will conduct preliminary research on their group’s Project Paper to “identify the problem/challenges” faced by an assigned real partner representative for whom that group works.
+In preparation students, divided into four separate groups, conducted preliminary research on their group’s Project Paper to “identify the problems/challenges” faced by an assigned real partner representative for whom that group works.
 KWOA is one of the organizations participating in a student group project.
-Students will be tasked with assisting KWOA in promoting sustainable forest management in Kentucky and growing its membership.
-Doug McLaren, KWOA president, will be the representative working with that group.
+Students were tasked with assisting KWOA in promoting sustainable forest management in Kentucky and growing its membership.

-Students will use the TELE approach (Tools for Engaging Landowners Effectively) Engagement Guide prepared by the Sustaining Family Forests Initiative* that aims to gain and disseminate comprehensive knowledge about family forest owners.
+Students used the TELE approach (Tools for Engaging Landowners Effectively) Engagement Guide prepared by the Sustaining Family Forests Initiative* that aims to gain and disseminate comprehensive knowledge about family forest owners.

 * The Sustaining Family Forests Initiative is a collaboration between the Yale School of Forestry & Environmental Studies, the U.S. Forest Service, and the Center for Nonprofit Strategies.